Guide last updated by Balqees Khan, September 2025.

 The following list represents a selection of textbooks on European Union Law.
 Please follow the links to Library Search for further information and location.
 Titles are available in both print and electronic formats, unless indicated otherwise on the list below.

 Austoos, J. The right to erasure in EU data protection law.
 1st ed.
-2020 OUP (e-book)
+2020 OUP (online only)

 Chalmers, D. European Union law: text and materials.
-5th ed.
-2024 CUP
+3rd ed.
+2014 CUP (print only)

 Craig, P. EU administrative law.
 3rd ed.
 2018 OUP